udacity/FCND-Controls-CPP/README.md

 For this project, you will be rebuilding your python controller into C++.
 Much like in python, you will be implementing and tuning this controller in several steps.

-#### A Note on Parameter Tuning
+#### Notes on Parameter Tuning
+1. **Comparison to Python**: Note that the vehicle you'll be controlling in this portion of the project has different parameters than the vehicle you controlled in the Python portion. **The tuning parameters that worked for the Python controller will not work for this controller**

-You can find the vehicle's control parameters in a file called `QuadControlParams.txt`.
+2. **Parameter Ranges**: You can find the vehicle's control parameters in a file called `QuadControlParams.txt`.
 The default values for these parameters are all too small by a factor of somewhere between about 2X and 4X.
 So if a parameter has a starting value of 12, it will likely have a value somewhere between 24 and 48 once it's properly tuned.

 ### Body rate and roll/pitch control (scenario 2) ###